HectorHermidaRivera/hectorhermidarivera.github.io/index.md

   </p>

   <p>
-    Thank you very much for your visit&mdash;I hope you enjoy the site!
+    Thank you very much for your visit&mdash;I hope you enjoy my webpage!
   </p>
 </div>